-They enter the bank and join the queue for the tellers.
+They enter the bank, and they join the queue for the tellers.
 Gordie notices a few very nervous people in the bank.
 Much more so than usual.
 Looking carefully around the bank he’s not happy with the way the nervous people are spread about.
 He softly says, “Dani, have a close look at the two men beside the security guards, the fellow two up from us, and the man over beside the Enquiries counter.
 Tell me what you think.”

 Dani-girl is standing with one person between them, but she’s a little to the right of that person.
-Moving forward she takes two short steps and grabs the gun-hand with her right hand while she slips a finger in between the trigger and the rear of the trigger guard, making it impossible for the man to pull the trigger.
+Moving forward she takes two short steps, and grabs the gun-hand with her right hand while she slips a finger in between the trigger and the rear of the trigger guard, making it impossible for the man to pull the trigger.
 With a sweep of her left foot she knocks his feet out from under him while she places her left arm around his head and grasps his chin.
 In seconds his neck is bent back and his whole weight is resting on her arm.
-One jerk of her hand will snap his neck and he’s dead.
-He starts to struggle when she grabs his hand, but goes very still when his feet go.
+One jerk of her hand will snap his neck, and he’s dead.
+He starts to struggle when she grabs his hand, but he goes very still when his feet go.
 He knows how close to death he is.
 He waits for his mates to deal with his attacker.

 At the same time the man at the teller windows pulls out his gun the other three move.
-The two near the guards hit them on the head and knock them out.
-The one at the enquiry counter goes for a gun under his coat.
+One of the two near the guards hit them on the head, and knock them out.
+The one at the enquiries counter goes for a gun under his coat.
 Gordie also reacts on the same cue.
 His reactions are faster.
 A knife is in his hand and moving before the man nearest him can reach his gun.
 Gordie throws three knives in quick succession.
 His hands are a blur when he grabs a knife and spins it off at his targets with a quick flick of his wrist and arm.
-The first hits the man in the right shoulder, penetrating the joint to cause pain and disable his arm.
+The first knife hits the man in the right shoulder, penetrating the joint to cause pain and disable his arm.
 The second hits in his upper left chest, piecing the hand under the coat and pinning the coat to it.
 The third hits the left thigh, causing him to groan and stumble.
 He falls to his knees in great pain.

 Spinning around Gordie throws the last two knives in his hands at the robber furthest from him, one in the right shoulder blade and one in the right thigh.
 The man is facing away from Gordie, so both blades hit him from behind.
 He doesn’t know what hit him, only that it hurts a lot.
 He screams in pain while he stumbles.

 Reaching up to his coat collar Gordie draws two more finger knives from the other sheath he keeps just behind his neck.
 In a quick draw and throw action he sends two knives winging across the room to the last bandit, he’s standing beside the front door.
 Both strike the front of his thighs to cause him to stumble and fall.
-The gun he’s getting out of his belt is knocked from his hand by the floor when he falls forward and puts his hands out to break the fall.
+The gun he’s getting out of his belt is knocked from his hand by the floor when he falls forward and he puts his hands out to break the fall.

 Turning back to the bandit closest to him Gordie is quick to move to him.
-He draws the knife from the man’s hand with his left hand and presses it to the man’s throat.
+He draws the knife from the man’s hand with his left hand and he presses it to the man’s throat.
 The man goes still.
 Reaching inside the man’s coat Gordie draws his pistol.
-He slips off the safety and aims it across the room at the other two bandits while using only one hand.
+He slips off the safety as he aims it across the room at the other two bandits while using only one hand.